 Even the name has 'pro tools' in it I've found a lot of useful stuff at

 Home of the Expert blogs.
-Pro Tools Expert, Logic Pro Expert and Studio One Expert.
-The best tips, tricks, tutorials and news on the web.www.pro-tools-expert.com
+Pro Tools, Logic Pro, and Studio One Experts.
+The best tips, tricks, tutorials, and news on the web.www.pro-tools-expert.com

 For instance there is a page on Logic Pro

 Logic Pro user blog with free expert tips, tricks, tutorials, plugins and more.
 Over 10 years of blogging and the trusted source for Apple Logic Pro users.www.pro-tools-expert.com

 One of the most difficult pieces of the Atmos music production puzzle is the notion of a 'monitor controller' that can handle the volume and speaker crossover eq for playback.

 Again, most of the dedicated solutions are expensive and not too long ago there were very few that combined an audio interface with the controller.

 Here is an example discussion of making use of a reasonably priced solution from not too long ago.

 I've been thinking of trying to use an AV receiver as a poor man's monitor controller.